GoogleCloudPlatform/cloud-foundation-fabric/blueprints/third-party-solutions/wordpress/cloudrun/README.md

 docker push gcr.io/MY_PROJECT/wordpress
 ```

-** Important : please note this example architecture is built for this particular bitnami image, if you decide to use another one this example might not work.**
+**Not**: This example has been built for this particular Docker image.
+If you decide to use another one, this example might not work (or you can edit the variables in the Terraform files).

 #### Step 2: Deploy resources

 Once you have the required information, head back to the Cloud Shell editor.
 Make sure you’re in the directory of this tutorial (where this README is in).

 Configure the Terraform variables in your terraform.tfvars file.
 See [terraform.tfvars.sample](terraform.tfvars.sample) as starting point - just copy it to `terraform.tfvars` and edit the latter.
+See the variables documentation below.

+**Note**: If you have the [domain restriction org. policy](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains) on your organization, you have to edit the `cloud_run_invoker` variable and give it a value that will be accepted in accordance to your policy.

 Initialize your Terraform environment and deploy the resources: